Veraimt/CustomLootChest/README.md

 # CustomLootChest
 Minecraft Plugin to easily generate Chests with custom Loot

-This is my first plugin and my first use of GitHub, so don't be surprised if the code is weird. :D
+This is my first plugin and my first use of GitHub, so don't expect top level code. :D

 I want to learn from this, so it would be nice if you leave some feedback!